 Taos is known for its history, cultural diversity, proliferation of art galleries, and famous summer festivals.
 The cost of living in Taos tends to be more affordable than in many parts of the U.S., which is good news for travelers, both domestic and international, as hospitality goes a long way.
 The cost of living in Taos is 4% lower than the national average.

-It is difficult to miss the Sangre de Cristo Mountains which rise dramatically right behind the town and hold plenty of skiing, hiking and rafting for spring and summer visitors.
-Most museums and historical sites charge very reasonable entrance fees, while the town’s art galleries often don’t have an admission fee.
+It is difficult to miss the Sangre de Cristo Mountains, which rise dramatically right behind the town and hold plenty of skiing, hiking, and rafting for spring and summer visitors.
+Most museums and historical sites charge very reasonable entrance fees, while the town’s art galleries often don’t charge an admission fee.

 Durango, Colorado